edurant/edurant.github.io/advising/msml.md

 We expect that many of the students in the program will have tuition support from their employers.
 Depending on the company, taking one course at a time might also be the best path from a financial perspective if the employer has annual limits on tuition support.

-More information will be posted soon.
+Note that the MSML program (and our ML graduate certificates) do *not* require letters of recommendation, although they are listed as optional on MSOE's common application.
+Admission is strictly based on academic background and we personally reach out to applicants as needed to clarify any academic background that may be missing.

 Please contact MSML program director [Dr. Durant](/) with any questions.

 # Dual Enrollment with Bachelor's Degree
 The MS can be taken as a 5-year early entry dual enrollment program with many MSOE undergraduate degrees including all EECS undergraduate degrees: BME, CE, CS, EE, and SE.
 Students should apply in their junior year (or ASAP for students in their senior year when this policy was announced).